EDUCBA Logo

 VBA Date Example 3-4

-Step 4: Run this code by hitting F5 or Run button manually and see the output.
+Step 4: Run this code manually by hitting the F5 or Run button and see the output.

 VBA Date Example 3-5

-On the first iteration, we can see that Mohan is the one who has Bill of 12,900 due on 29-Apr-2019 (Current system date on which this code is run).
+On the first iteration, we can see that Mohan is the one who has a Bill of 12,900 due on 29-Apr-2019 (The current system date on which this code is run).
 If we hit OK, we can see the next customer name who has a bill due on 29-Apr-2019 (Rajani is the next).

 Result of Example 3-1

-This code will really be handy when you are having millions of rows of customers who have their bill due on one particular day.
-Please note that all the scripts mentioned in this article are run on 29-Apr-2019.
-You might get different date value when you run this sample codes based on the system date.
+This code will be handy when millions of customers have their bills due on one particular day.
+Please note that all the scripts mentioned in this article run on 29-Apr-2019.
+You might get different date values when you run these sample codes based on the system date.

 Result of Example 3-2